 The following catechism, which I’m calling The Martyr’s Catechism, is something I wrote while reflecting on the use of Stephen’s summary of Old Testament history in Acts 7.
 I thought it would be a good source for catechesis, and therefore decided to write a short catechism based on its content.
 I do intend on adding to it not too long from now, as there’s much more that could be explained.

 The student should first read Acts 6 and 7 before going through this catechism, as The Martyr’s Catechism is based on Stephen’s defense in Acts 7.
-The catechism is meant to instruct the student in Israel’s history under the Old Testament, being based on Stephen’s historical presentation.
+The catechism is meant to instruct the student in Israel’s history under the Old Testament, and how it relates to Christ, being based on Stephen’s defense.
 Doctrinal points are then discussed from this historical summary, drawing out the biblical-theological nature of the subject matter.
 While not exhaustive, it seeks to ground new believers in redemptive history, sound doctrine, and biblical evangelism.

 Q 1: Who was Stephen?